 When you type "CrossFit" into a Google image search you get photo after photo of men, and a few women, with rippling muscles lifting a weight so large it almost looks fake.

 They're (almost) all white, and thin, and have no visible disabilities.
 This is the type of body most people likely associate with CrossFit.
-But CrossFit athlete Lindsay Hilton, who was born with no legs and no arms, wants everyone to know that people with physical disabilities can also be successful in an intense workout program like CrossFit.
+But CrossFit athlete Lindsay Hilton, who was born with no legs and no arms, wants everyone to know that people with physical disabilities can also be successful in an intense workout programme like CrossFit.
 (So can fat bodies, btw.)

 Hilton is the subject of a new video from 60 Second Docs, in which she tells her story about living, and working out, with no limbs.